You can appeal if your child has been refused a place at an Enfield Council school and our School Appeals Service administers the process.

 If you think your appeal hearing was not conducted properly, you can contact the Local Government Ombudsman Service.

 If you think your appeal hearing was not conducted properly, you can contact the Local Government Ombudsman Service.
-Any complaints about academy independent admission appeal panels should be directed to the Education Funding Agency, for further information see the factsheet.
+Any complaints about academy independent admission appeal panels should be directed to the Education Funding Agency, for further information see the GOV.UK factsheet.

 If you're interested in Education and want to get involved, you can apply to become a Volunteer School Appeals Panel Member.